JonasDudonis/PHP-CRUD-Project-Manager/readme.md

 ## Project features
 - List project and employees + see specific employees assigned to project
 - Create / Update / Delete projects and employees
-- Reassign employees to other project
+- Reassign employees to other projects
-- Navigate through folders

 ## Installation